No quotes today, folks, just a moment to expound upon the frustration of the elusive left lead pick up.

 Its my first blog post!
 Yay!
 Hehe...
 Anywho, I just wanted to do a little intro to my blog thingy.
 I'll try to post any new stuff that comes up in my horsey horse loving life!
 Not that most of you really care but oh well!
 Maybe somethings will strike you as interesting.

-Currently I've but shut off from any horse interaction, but I hope to find a cool riding barn soon and maybe start some…Continue
+Currently I've but shut off from any horse interaction, but I hope to find a cool riding barn soon and maybe start some western riding and barrel racing!
+Who knows??

 Added by Maryrose on February 24, 2008 at 11:30pm — No Comments